alunga20/BIOINFORMATICS-INTERNSHIP/README.md

 Hello 🤓

-My Name is Maxwell Booker, a Bioinformatics intern at the a Molecular Biology and Bioinformatics Unit (MBBU) at ICIPE.
+My Name is Maxwell Booker, a Bioinformatics intern at the Molecular Biology and Bioinformatics Unit (MBBU) at ICIPE.
 I have a Background in Biochemistry and Molecular Biology and I am very excited to begin this Journey and Learn from skilled Bioinformaticians at ICIPE.